ietf-teep/architecture/draft-ietf-teep-architecture.md

 together or are provided separately, and this has implications to the management of the TAs in the TEE.
 In addition to the client app and TA, the TA and/or TEE may require some additional data to personalize the TA to the service provider or the device user.
 This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be username and password of the device user's account with the SP, or a secret symmetric key used to by the TA to communicate with the SP.
 The personalization data must be encrypted to preserve the confidentiality of potentially sensitive data contained within it.
 Other than this requirement to support confidentiality, TEEP place no limitations or requirements on the personalization data.

-There are three possible cases for bundling of the Client App, TA, and personalizaiton data:
+There are three possible cases for bundling of the Client App, TA, and personalization data:

-  1. The Client App, TA, and personnalization data are all bundled together in a single package by the SP and provided to the TEEP Broker through the TAM.
+  1. The Client App, TA, and personalization data are all bundled together in a single package by the SP and provided to the TEEP Broker through the TAM.

   2. The Client App and the TA are bundled together in a single binary, which the TAM or